Top 7 Small Business Trends To Know for 2022

 - Virtual events

+Just as customers are embracing a hybrid approach to their shopping, they will want the same convenience for services.
 The demand for digital services and digital innovation is sure to continue even after the pandemic subsides.
-Small business owners and entrepreneurs stand to benefit by either pivoting their current practices, expanding their existing business, or launching a new one in one of these in-demand fields.
+Small business owners and entrepreneurs stand to benefit from this business trend by either pivoting their current practices, expanding their existing business, or launching a new one in one of these in-demand fields.

-Within days, the pandemic transformed mobile workforces from being an emerging trend to a critical organizational practice that enabled businesses to keep their workers employed and revenue flowing.
+Within the span of a few weeks, the pandemic transformed mobile workforces from being an emerging trend to a critical organizational practice that enabled businesses to keep their workers employed and revenue flowing.
 Employees have long expressed interest in working remotely and have proven to be happier and more productive when given the opportunity to do so.
-Many business owners have embraced this, and small- to medium-sized business owners may plan to continue offering long-term remote work options..
-Business owners have much to gain from incorporating remote work options.
+Many business owners have embraced this, and many business owners may plan to continue offering long-term remote work options.
+One of these options includes the hybrid work space, which seeks to capture the best of both worlds.
+Business owners continue to have much to gain from incorporating remote work options.
 Their ability to retain talent and compete for top talent in the future depends on it.
 How to incorporate and manage a remote workforce for the long-term continues to evolve, and will require small business owners to invest in additional technology and software solutions moving forward.

 Despite their resiliency and determination throughout the pandemic, many local businesses struggled to stay afloat.
-Customers noticed and made concerted efforts to channel their spending power to help support their local small businesses.
-To capitalize on this trend, small business owners should consider adapting a local marketing strategy and boosting their social media presence to communicate the business's purpose and values along with its high-quality service and products.
+Customers noticed and made concerted efforts to channel their spending power to help support local small businesses.
+To capitalize on this trend, small business owners should consider adopting a local marketing strategy and boosting their social media presence to communicate the business's purpose and values along with high-quality services and products.
+Supporting local businesses can also help customers be more environmentally conscious and beneficial to their local community.

 Small- and medium-sized businesses have demonstrated their fortitude and remarkable ability to adapt as necessary under extraordinary circumstances.
-Businesses looking to rebound after the pandemic should consider emerging small business trends that are likely to continue.
+Businesses looking to rebound after the past two years should consider emerging small business trends that are likely to continue for the long-term.
 To meet this imperative, small business owners may be able to outsource many of the duties that require valuable time and resources, such as HR administration, payroll, and assistance with regulatory compliance.
-Having this type of assistance may help your business break free from survival mode and re-focus on a bright, healthy, and successful future.